Garamantes/term-project-1/README.md

    ex) ...\bin>java -cp .;jtidy-r938.jar mdconverter.Main -input test.md -output out.html

+4. jtidy will automaticaly validate the output html file and tell the number of warnings and errors.
-4. out.html file will be created in src folder.
+5. Output html file (ex. out.html) will be created in src folder.

 -----